jmcglone/jmcglone.github.io/_posts/2017-11-02-Vectorization_width.md

 ### Why we care about vectorization width?

 Now, lets see how good compiler did for this code.
 We will fall into vectorized version of a loop if we have at least 32 loop iterations.
 If the trip count for this loop is always 16, but compiler does not know that (say, it comes from configuration file) then we will fall down to the scalar version.
 And if it is the hot place in our application, than this will cause us significant performance hit.
-This is actually a call why you should use library functions like `memset`, `memcpy`, and STL algorithms - because they are heavily optimized and give reasonable performance for most of the cases.
+This is actually a call why you should use library functions like `memset`, `memcpy`, and STL algorithms - because they are heavily optimized for such cases.

 If you know that your function will always has the same trip count, say 16, then you can specifically tune it with the method I will describe further.
 If you have multiple trip counts, say 8 and 16, you can tune it as well, but I will leave this for the future article, namely "Multiversioning by trip counts".